krypto5863/COM3D2.ShortMenuLoader/README.md

 ## Cons
 Changes this big bring some downsides.
 Luckily, this one has few.
-- Errors may hide: Some errors with menu files will not show anymore on your console.
+- ~~Errors may hide: Some errors with menu files will not show anymore on your console.
 This is due to the multi-threading.
 However, they may still be available to see.
-You do need to locate and view your `output_log.txt` to do so though.
+You do need to locate and view your `output_log.txt` to do so though.~~ Corrected sorta.
+Logging now works properly.
 - Compatibility: Changes this large have some compatibility issues with other plugins of a similar nature or that hook into modified functions.
 Luckily not many plugins do.

 ## Usage